asteroidhq/papageno/README.md

 Papageno is a small set of scripts and templates that allows you to use a single CSV to configure all of your IPv4 and IPv6 peers and to make those peers as safe as possible.

 Standard import filters include:
+ - Checks on whether the origin ASN is inside the AS set
  - Checks on IRR prefix lists
  - Checks on live RPKI data
  - IPv4 and IPv6 'martian' prefixes - networks that aren't supposed to be on the Internet